jrenaud90/TidalPy/Documentation/utilities_x/binary_x.md

 get_current_schema_version()   # '0.2.0'
 ```

 `check_binary_file(path)` reads only the header, so it is cheap and safe on a file of unknown provenance.
-It raises `FileNotFoundError` if the path does not exist and `IOError` if the magic bytes are wrong or the file is shorter than the header.
+It raises `FileNotFoundError` if the path does not exist and `IOError` if the magic bytes are wrong, the byte order is not this machine's, or the file is shorter than the header.
+It does not compare the payload size with the file; `load_binary` does.

 `get_current_schema_version()` returns the version compiled into this build, which is what a file would be written with now.